 One of the other key differences between MPI and level term life insurance is who the death benefit is paid out to.
-With a mortgage protection insurance policy, the benefits are paid directly to your bank, credit union or other lender to satisfy the remaining mortgage amount if death occurs.
+With a mortgage protection insurance policy, the benefits are paid directly to your bank, credit union or other lender.
+This is to satisfy the remaining mortgage amount if death occurs.
 The lender is the MPI beneficiary.
-Now, with term life insurance, the level death benefit is paid directly to a beneficiary of choice…someone the policy owner has chosen to have the death benefit amount to resolve debts in their absence.
+Now, with term life insurance, the level death benefit is paid directly to your beneficiary of choice.
+This will be someone or some entity the policy owner has chosen to have the death benefit paid to resolve debts in their absence.
 The beneficiary of the policy can use the policy proceeds to cover the mortgage and any other needs they may have.
 The policy owner and beneficiary are in control of how the proceeds will be used.

 Term Life Insurance vs. Mortgage Protection Insurance